dple/dple.github.io/_posts/2024-06-02-how-bulletproofs-avoid-trusted-setup.md

 In this [post](https://dple.github.io/posts/2024/4/kzg-poly-commitment/), I introduced the KZG polynomial commitment scheme.

-Finally, as mentioned in [ZKP MOOC Lecture 2](https://youtu.be/bGEXYpt3sj0?si=u-PifZaH5K0JXoeI), any polynomial IOP combines with a polynomial commitment scheme can form a public coin interactive argument (see below picture, source: [ZKP MOOC Lecture 5](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp)), which can be converted to a non-interactive ZKP or zk-SNARK via the well-known [Fiat-Shamir transformation](https://link.springer.com/chapter/10.1007/3-540-47721-7_12).
+Finally, as mentioned in [ZKP MOOC Lecture 2](https://youtu.be/bGEXYpt3sj0?si=u-PifZaH5K0JXoeI), any polynomial IOP combined with a polynomial commitment scheme can form a public coin interactive argument (see below picture, source: [ZKP MOOC Lecture 5](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp)), which can be converted to a non-interactive ZKP or zk-SNARK via the well-known [Fiat-Shamir transformation](https://link.springer.com/chapter/10.1007/3-540-47721-7_12).
 Furthermore, a SNARK protocol requires the *proof* to be *succinct* and the verification should be much more quickly than the computation itself.
 For instance, The original Plonk ZKP is a combination of Plonk IOP and the KZG polynomial commitment.
 [Halo 2](https://zcash.github.io/halo2/) ZKP system combines Plonk IOP and Bulletproofs-based polynomial commitment.

 <img src="http://dple.github.io/images/IOP+Poly-commitment.png"
   alt="Arithmetic Circuit"